 If you’ve just entered Epcot, make your way to the entrance of the World Showcase.

 Once you get to the World Showcase Lagoon walkway, take a left to follow the path clockwise, toward the Mexico Pavilion.
 Pass the Mexico Pavilion and you’ll immediately find yourself in the Norway Pavilion.

 *Tip: Make sure you pay attention to the line you get in.
-If you have a Fastpass for Frozen Ever after, it can be easy to miss the correct line entrance if you’re not paying attention to the signs.
+If you have a Lighting Lane Pass for Frozen Ever after, it can be easy to miss the correct line entrance if you’re not paying attention to the signs.

 The general theme of Frozen Ever After takes you through the entire first Frozen movie from beginning to end.
 You’ll see all sorts of characters from the movie, starting with Olaf and Sven to Anna, Elsa & Kristoff, and even the friendly giant snowman, Marshmallow.